FDW Bike Trainer Review

 Our Analysis and Test Results

-When we test bike trainers, we do our best to eke out every detail about performance and expectations, then try to exploit or break those points.
+When we test bike trainers we do our best to eke out every detail about performance and expectations, then try to exploit or break those points.
 We keep an eye on the right users as well.
 That's especially important for trainers like the FDW, where the machine has no hope to compete with the high-end bike trainers, but it should meet the needs of many riders who wouldn't need or want all the offerings of the upper range.
-Indeed, this trainer is best suited to riders just looking to get their legs spinning for minimal cost.
+Indeed, this trainer is best suited to riders looking to get their legs spinning for minimal cost.

 Connectivity and Power Accuracy

 The FDW is relatively simple for this measure.
-Understandably, it's not going to rank up anywhere near the high-end trainers.
+Understandably, it won't rank up anywhere near the high-end trainers.
 That said, we were pretty unimpressed with its performance here.
 We couldn't find any power curve information on it to get a good baseline for comparisons to test against our power meter and across trainers in our lineup.
-Even so, the magnetic resistance unit with its shifter left a lot of wanting.
+Even so, with its shifter, the magnetic resistance unit left a lot of wanting.
 Despite the extra weight, a basic fluid trainer probably would have done better here.

 Tire drive trainers tend to feel less realistic than direct drive trainers anyway, but magnetic resistance units also tend to have a less natural push-pull feel.
 The physics are different for magnets, and they're not as excellent of an approximation as fluid (or electronic/controllable-smart, of course).
 The FDW is no exception here.
 It has a too-smooth feel that you can easily spin out against.
 You don't feel the inertia of the road; you feel either very limited resistance at the lower resistance level or too much at, the higher level as you manually adjust the resistance up or down.
-As we say for this trainer, "any port in a storm," so it will certainly do the job of getting you on the bike and spinning inside without hurting your bank account, but it's really, really basic.
+As we say for this trainer, "any port in a storm," it will certainly get you on the bike and spinning inside without hurting your bank account, but it's basic.